Alissa Del Riego

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is that the people you work with are often more important than the job itself.
-Surrounding yourself with supportive, collaborative, and inspiring colleagues can elevate your work, shape your growth, and make every challenge more meaningful.
+The best career advice I’ve ever received is that the people you work with is often more important than the job itself.
+Surrounding yourself with good, kind, and inspiring colleagues can elevate your work, shape your growth, and make every challenge more meaningful.

 Q